GeorgeMac/adagio-docs/content/_index.md

 ## Distributed

-Adagio is built to be destributed.
+Adagio is built to be distributed.
 At its heart adagio is a library that enforces a protocol of collaboration via some backing datastore.
 This allows for multiple instances of agents to scale horizontally whilst consuming work.

 <--->